csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 Today however this is no longer true.

 We now have cascade layers, support conditions and soon even scoping in `@import` statements.
-With the addition of these features the source order is more important than ever and bundlers need to be updated so that you can use all of CSS.
+With the addition of these features the source order is more important than ever and bundlers need to be updated so that you can use all of the features in CSS.

 ```css
 @import url('all-the-styles.css')